sujaybokil/fish-gruvbox/README.md

 ## Team

-This theme is just a fork of [dracula/fish](https://github.com/dracula/fish) with colours changed swapped for the gruvbox theme
+This theme is just a lazy fork of [dracula/fish](https://github.com/dracula/fish) with colours swapped for the gruvbox theme

+### Note

+The colors are just swapped from the original Dracula fork and they are not set to what actual semantic highlights in gruvbox would look like.
+For example, dracula uses yellow colour for strings, so this theme uses the same but it uses the yellow from Gruvbox instead.
+If you want to update the theme with proper gruvbox colors, please submit a PR.

 ## License